 - Monitoring research results.
 Blockchain can eliminate data falsification and minimize unwanted clinical trial results.
 The immutability property of blockchain confirms the integrity of all data collected for clinical trials.

-Moreover, blockchain in healthcare research guarantees the confidentiality and privacy of data which attracts patients, healthcare providers, and researchers to share any necessary diet, lifestyle, genetic, health, and environmental data with each other.
+Moreover, the use of blockchain in healthcare research guarantees the confidentiality and privacy of data which attracts patients, healthcare providers, and researchers to share any necessary diet, lifestyle, genetic, health, and environmental data with each other.

 Use Case 4: Health Insurance